cellog/ion-router/README.md

 import { render } from 'react-dom'
 import { Provider } from 'react-redux'
-import { createStore, applyMiddleware } from 'redux' import createSagaMiddleware from 'redux-saga' import router from 'react-redux-saga-router'
+import { createStore, applyMiddleware } from 'redux' import createSagaMiddleware from 'redux-saga' // redux-saga - new line import router from 'react-redux-saga-router' // our router - new line

 import todoApp from './reducers' import App from './components/App'

+// add the saga middleware
 let store = createStore(todoApp, undefined, applyMiddleware(sagaMiddleware))

+// set up our router
 router(sagaMiddleware)

 render(